 Atlanta's contributions to gastronomy were once mostly limited to Coca-Cola and Varsity hot dogs.
 Not so today.
-In the last decade, the dining scene has exploded, and Atlanta has emerged as a sophisticated restaurant town, where establishments have veered away from uninventive American fare and inauthentic down-home southern cooking (happily, there are still lots of places to feast on authentic down-home southern cooking).
+In recent years, the dining scene has exploded, and Atlanta has emerged as a sophisticated restaurant town, where establishments have veered away from uninventive American fare and inauthentic down-home southern cooking (happily, there are still lots of places to feast on authentic down-home southern cooking).

 Innovative chefs, who once left Atlanta for the great food capitals, have brought their expertise and ideas back to the New South.
 As a result, there's now a little bit of everything available -- from all around the world.
 You can munch on pierogi in East Atlanta, nibble fragrant Thai basil rolls in Virginia-Highland, dig into osso buco in Buckhead, and so on.
 There's French cuisine as authentic as any you'll find on the Left Bank, and Italian pasta that tastes like it came from Naples.

-The Colonnade and Mary Mac's Tea Room, two bastions of tradition, still turn out some of the best southern food you'll ever put in your mouth, but the current trend in many kitchens is to take heirloom southern recipes and give them a contemporary twist.
+The Colonnade, Buttermilk Kitchen, and Mary Mac's Tea Room, three bastions of tradition, still turn out some of the best southern food you'll ever put in your mouth, but the current trend in many kitchens is to take heirloom southern recipes and give them a contemporary twist.
 So, pork chops might be stuffed with eggplant and andouille sausage, collard greens sautéed and seasoned with balsamic vinegar, and comfy, familiar grits spiked with Stilton cheese.

 The audience for all these culinary concoctions is huge.
 Atlantans love to eat out, spending half their annual food budget on dining away from home.
 The debut of a new restaurant is more eagerly awaited than the opening of a new play, and Atlantans avidly peruse the local newspapers to find out about the hottest names in the food game.

-Restaurants listed by price, using the following guide: Very Expensive: more than $30 per dinner main course; Expensive: $20 to $30 per dinner main course; Moderate: $10 to $20 per dinner main course; Inexpensive: less than $10 per dinner main course.
+Restaurants listed by price, using the following guide: Expensive: More than $30 per dinner entree; Moderate: $15 to $30 per entree; Inexpensive: less than $15 per entree.

 Valet parking is listed where applicable.

-Downtown -- Your restaurant choices in downtown Atlanta range from the fabulous French American Brasserie to the world's largest drive-in, the Varsity.
+Downtown -- Your restaurant choices in downtown Atlanta range from the fabulous French brasseries to the world's largest drive-in, the Varsity.

 Midtown -- Midtown is an increasing hot spot, with new businesses, apartments, and restaurants springing up constantly.
 This is the theater district, and several restaurants in this part of town are good pretheater choices.